 Average Salary Increase after MBA

 Although the main reason for candidates to go back to academics while pursuing a stable corporate job varies greatly, most of the time it is to advance their career prospects either in new work environments or to gain promotions.
 Earning an MBA degree provides candidates with better job titles and offers them the opportunity to switch to leadership roles.

-There are a lot of factors that impact post-MBA salaries, such as the university your degree is from, your role at your company, previous work experience, and the industry that you work in, but on average post-MBA salaries were significantly higher than pre-MBA salaries.
-Forbes conducted a comprehensive research study on accredited business schools ranked in the top 50 and pre-and post-MBA salary comparisons and found the following results:
+There are a lot of factors that impact post-MBA salaries, such as the university from which the candidate got the degree, their role at the company they work in, previous work experience, the industry they work in, etc. But on average, the post-MBA salaries that candidates got were significantly higher than their pre-MBA salaries.
+Forbes conducted a comprehensive research study on accredited business schools ranked in the top 50 based on the pre-and post-MBA salary comparisons and found the following results:

-For graduates of part-time MBA programs, pay increased 56% after five years post-graduation compared to post-MBA starting pay.
+- For graduates of part-time MBA programs, this pay has increased by 56% when compared to their starting pay.

 Average Salaries by Industry

 The salaries that recent MBA graduates earn vary widely depending on the industry.
-MBA students that go into consulting tend to earn the most whereas their classmates that go into the nonprofit sector earn significantly less on average.
+MBA students who go into consulting tend to earn the most, whereas their classmates who go into the nonprofit sector earn significantly less.

-For 2016 full-time program graduates, the average salary for consulting was $126,919 and for nonprofits, $81,776 according to U.S. News & World Report.
-For the class of 2016, the highest paying industries were consulting, financial services, and technology for full-time MBA program graduates (see Table 1 below).
+For full-time MBA graduates from the academic year of 2020, the average salary for consulting was $152,470 and for nonprofits, $80,520 according to the U.S. News & World Report.
+For the class of 2016, the highest paying industries were consulting, financial services, and technology for full-time MBA program graduates.
 Also, graduates who earned the highest salaries attended a top-ranked university.
-All of the ten schools where students earned the highest average salary and bonus were ranked within the top 14 in the 2018 Best Business Schools rankings.
-Job opportunities are top consulting companies are competitive, and some companies will ask for student GMAT test scores as part of the job application requirements.
+Job opportunities from top consulting companies are competitive, and some companies will ask for student GMAT test scores as part of the job application requirements.